EARLIER WARS

 4 Mar 45:

 Pat Jernigan sent me the following names of more females who died.
 These women were all members of the Army Nurse Corps working in the China-Burma-India area theater.
 They were killed in a fiery C-47 transport crash near Ledo, India.
+The official word about this accident was that the group was on a medical mission--unofficially rumor had it they were going to a party.
+Most importantly at this time was the accident was due to poor weather.
+Bill Kearney sent me some additional information.
+He stated the plane involved was one of the 11th Combat Cargo Squadron and that everyone onboard had perished.
+He also has a list of the men who were onboard the flight.
 I will continue to attempt to find more information about them but right now here is what Pat gave me along with some of the info I have found thus far--I've listed them by rank and last name:

 2LT Julia S Barnes--was from Plymouth in Sheboygan County, Wisconsin.
 Their records state that she died on 13 Mar 45.